 ENERGY STAR financing gives consumers the incentive to purchase ENERGY STAR labeled products by reducing the initial cost.
 ENERGY STAR financing is funded by a private lender and sponsored by a manufacturer, utility, or retailer partner.

 Energy Efficiency Program Sponsors (EEPS) play a critical role in delivering and reinforcing the ENERGY STAR message in local markets.
 While you should review the commitment section of your partnership agreement in detail, below are highlights of your role in the ENERGY STAR partnership along with selected resources to help you get started.

-Comply with ENERGY STAR Identity Guidelines.
-(Resources: ENERGY STAR logo, ENERGY STAR Identity Guidelines)
+Comply with ENERGY STAR Brand Book.
+(Resources: ENERGY STAR logo, ENERGY STAR Brand Book)